rhit-altschmn/Mobility-Scooter/README.md

 # Mobility-Scooter
 This is a repo to handle code for automating a mobility scooter.
 A joint partnership between Intro to Robotics team and Dr. Bill Smart's lab.
+For this project, we added cameras and sensors to the scooter frame, designed a steering system to drive the scooter from afar, and hacked into the scooter's electrical system to power our new electronics.
+For more information about each of these systems please click the associated link.
+[Camera System](Cameras.md), [Sensors](Sensors.md), [Steering] (SteeringSystem.md), [Electrical System](driveANDelectrical.md)
 Quick guide to markdown (https://www.markdownguide.org/basic-syntax/#links)

 ## Hardware
 * Raspberry Pi4 - the brain that runs code and hosts the flask server